 Soda.
 When you drink a soda, you’re handing the bacteria in your oral cavity a good feeding source — awesome for them, but destructive for your chompers.
 Bacteria alter the sugars in food into acid, so sodas can quickly become harmful for your oral health if you don’t drink them alongside water and flush out your oral cavity with fluoridated toothpaste regularly.

 Wondering about what other foods can hurt your dental health?
 Dr. David B. Fisher and the team at David B. Fisher D.D.S. would love to answer your inquiries.
-Give us a call at (713) 667-8080 to pencil in your next checkup in our Bellaire, Texas, office.
+Give us a call at (713) 667-8080 to pencil in your next checkup in our Houston dentist office.